chocolatey/choco-wiki/Home.md

 ![Chocolatey Logo](wiki/images/chocolateyicon.gif "Chocolatey")

 ##What is chocolatey?
-Chocolatey is like apt-get, but for Windows.
-With windows comes limitations.
+Chocolatey is like apt-get, but for Windows (with windows comes limitations).
 It is a machine level package manager that is built on top of nuget command line and the nuget infrastructure.
 [[More behind the name|History]]

+"Okay, machine package manager, that's nice.
+What does that mean though?"
+It means you can simply install software with a few keystrokes and go get coffee while your co-workers are downloading and running an install manually (and I do mean something like an MSI).

+How about updates?
+Wouldn't it be nice to update nearly everything on your machine with a few simple keystrokes?
+We think so, too.
+Chocolatey does that.

 ##How is chocolatey different than NuGet and/or OpenWrap?
 Chocolatey is a machine package manager.
 Where NuGet/OW are focused on developer library packages, chocolatey is focused on applications and tools, and not necessarily developer focused.